yamaton/vscode-h2o/README.md

 The H2O executable can also be selected with the `shellCompletion.h2oPath` setting.
 Its default value, `<bundled>`, uses the scanner packaged for the current platform.
 Like the unknown-command scan policy, this is a machine setting and is configured separately for a remote Extension Host.

+Completion suggestions can be enabled or disabled independently with `shellCompletion.enableCompletion`.
+This window-scoped setting can be configured in user, workspace, or remote settings; disabling it does not disable hover or remove cached specifications.

 Parser-backed completion, hover, and debug features are enabled by default for Shell Script and BitBake documents up to 1,048,576 UTF-16 characters.
 Use `shellCompletion.maxDocumentCharacters` to change this per workspace or workspace folder; set it to `0` to remove the limit.

 ## Supported Platforms